gjcooper/VAULT/01_articles/zilker2022stronger.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Zilker, Veronika"
+author: Zilker, Veronika
-title: "Stronger attentional biases can be linked to higher reward rate in preferential choice"
+title: Stronger attentional biases can be linked to higher reward rate in preferential choice
-publication: "Cognition"
+publication: Cognition
 date: 2022-08-01
 citekey: zilker2022strongera
 aliases:
-    - "Stronger attentional biases can be linked to higher reward rate in preferential choice"
+  - Stronger attentional biases can be linked to higher reward rate in preferential choice
 ---

 # Stronger attentional biases can be linked to higher reward rate in preferential choice